jamstooks/Benchmarker/docs/design/DataFilters.md

 ## Selected Filters

-Selected filters are simply the `filterKey` and the `id`.
-They are stored in a list of tuples so that they can be sorted.
+Selected filters are simply the data point `key` and the name.
+At some point we may want an ordinal so they can be sorted.

     [
-      ("category", 2),
-      ("subcategory", 4)
+      {key: "cat_2", name: "Academics", id: 2),
+      (key: "sub_4", name: "Curriculum", id: 4)
     ]

 ## Fetching the choices